EnterpriseDB/tpa/docs/INSTALL-repo.md

     [tpa]$ ./TPA/bin/tpaexec setup
     [tpa]$ ./TPA/bin/tpaexec selftest

-## Step-by-step installation
+## Step-by-step

-First, install some required system packages:
+First, you must install some required system packages.
+(These would have been installed automatically as dependencies if you were installing the tpaexec package.)

     # Debian or Ubuntu
     [root]# apt-get install python2.7 python-pip python-virtualenv \